When is your dog 'under control'?

 A dog is considered ‘under control’ if it is on a lead held by someone able to control the dog.
 For example, a large dog would not be under control if its lead was held by a child who would be unable to restrain the dog if it strained against the lead.

 It isn't necessary for dogs to be leashed at all times.
 However, dogs must be kept on a lead in designated pedestrian zones and on land where livestock is present.
-Councils have bye-laws to indicate areas where leashing is required, such as in public parks.
+Councils have bye-laws to show the areas where leashing is required, such as in public parks.

 Dogs which behave dangerously